themiscadiz/Final-dwd/README.md

 <!-- Any questions you have -->

 ## Next Steps
-For this project I build a simple voting system.
-I am not sure is a get this idea because we are in presidential election year, but I consider that this project give the fundaments to explore  better how to build and use database and how to store different type of information added by the user.
-Definetly was a fun concept to apporach a full dynamic web!
+For this project I built a simple voting system.
+Maybe I got this idea because we are in presidential election year, but I consider that this project give the fundaments to explore how to build and use adatabase and how to store different type of information added by the user.
+Definitely was a fun concept to approach a fully dynamic website!

 However, if I was going to deploy a voting system I have to develop and think about solutions for this next steps: